 A concurrent care claim reduction or termination occurs when we decide to reduce or stop payment for an already approved course of treatment.
 We will notify you of such a determination.
 You will have enough time to file an appeal.
-Your coverage for the service or supply will continue until you receive a final appeal decision from us.
+Your coverage for the service or supply will continue until you receive a final appeal decision from us or an external review organization if the situation is eligible for external review.